The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections

-In the \textbf{T} zone, at $r\gsim 0.8r_{\rm shock}$, there is an outward radial acceleration which appears to be due to the outwards expansion of the shock.
+In the \textbf{T} zone, at $r\gsim 0.8r_{\rm shock}$, there is an outwards radial acceleration which appears to be due to the outwards expansion of the shock.
 While a full analysis of filament properties as a function of time is beyond the scope of this paper, we repeated the analysis presented in \se{thermal} to identify the shock radius in our ten filament slices at $z\sim 4.05$ and $z\sim 3.82$, roughly $55\Myr$ before and after our fiducial snapshot at $z\sim 3.93$.
 The typical $r_{\rm shock}$ increases from $\sim 36\kpc$ to $\sim 51\kpc$ during this interval, corresponding to a shock velocity of $v_{\rm shock}\sim 130\kms$, while the sound speed in the post-shock gas is $c_{\rm s}\sim 85\kms$.
-The outer \textbf{T} zone near $r_{\rm shock}$ has thus not reached equilibrium after being hit by the shock, explaining the positive acceleration in this region.
+The outer \textbf{T} zone near $r_{\rm shock}$ has not reached equilibrium after being hit by the shock, which explains the positive acceleration in this region.

-In the \textbf{V} zone, there is an outward radial acceleration at $0.4\lsim r/r_{\rm shock}\lsim 0.6$.
-This is the region where the radial velocity of sheet material begins decreasing and the off-sheet material begins moving outwards (\fig{radial inflows}).
-As we will show in \se{toy_model} below, this is also the location of peak vorticity in the filament, where a quadrupolar vortex structure induced by the non-radial flow of the sheet towards the filament centre, dominates the dynamics.
+In the \textbf{V} zone, there is an outwards radial acceleration at $0.4\lsim r/r_{\rm shock}\lsim 0.6$.
+This is the region where the radial velocity of the sheet material begins to decrease and the off-sheet material begins to move outwards (\fig{radial inflows}).
+As we show in \se{toy_model} below, this is also the location of peak vorticity in the filament, where a quadrupolar vortex structure induced by the non-radial flow of the sheet towards the filament centre, dominates the dynamics.